-- Sutton in Craven C of E VC Primary School recognises that information sharing is vital in identifying and tackling all forms of abuse and neglect, in promoting children's welfare, including educational outcomes.
+- Sutton CE recognises that information sharing is vital in identifying and tackling all forms of abuse and neglect, in promoting children's welfare, including educational outcomes.
 We understand our powers to share, hold and use information for these purposed; - We understand that The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about the sharing of information will not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children; - Arrangements are in place to set out the processes and principles for sharing information within the school, with children's social care, safeguarding partners and other organisations, agencies and practitioners as required; and - Sutton in Craven C of E VC Primary School is proactive in sharing information as early as possible to help identify, asses and respond to risks or concerns about the safety and welfare of children.
+Fears about the sharing of information will not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children;

+- Arrangements are in place to set out the processes and principles for sharing information within the school, with children's social care, safeguarding partners and other organisations, agencies and practitioners as required; and - Sutton CE is proactive in sharing information as early as possible to help identify, asses and respond to risks or concerns about the safety and welfare of children.